AnalystEric/US_Labour_Project/README.md

 # Built With
 * Excel

-# Excel Skills Used in This Dashboard
+# Excel Skills used in this dashboard
 - Statistical & Lookup Formulas
 - Inserting & Formatting Custom Charts
 - Dynamically Highlighting Series